-Bajool-Port Alma Road pavement widening and safety upgrades
+Bajool - Port Alma Road, pavement widening and improve safety

 Pavement widening and safety works on the Bajool-Port Alma Road will improve the productivity, resilience and safety of the Port Alma connection to the Bruce Highway.